-If we are unable to retain customers at existing levels, sell additional services to our existing customers, or attract new customers, our revenue growth will be adversely affected.
+If we are unable to retain existing customers, sell additional services to our existing customers, or attract new customers, our revenue growth will be adversely affected.

 To increase our revenue, we must retain existing customers, convince them to expand their use of our solutions across their organizations and for a variety of use cases, and expand their purchasing on terms favorable to us.
 We may not meet our customers' expectations.
+We experienced a decline in our customer count during the six months ended June 30, 2022, and it is uncertain whether such changes are temporary.
 If we are not able to renew our agreements with existing customers or attract new business from existing customers on favorable terms, this could have an adverse effect on our business, revenue, gross margins, and other operating results.
 The rate at which our customers purchase new or enhanced solutions from us, as well as the expansion of use of our solutions across organizations, depend on a number of factors, including general economic conditions, customer specific conditions, competitive pricing, integration with existing technologies, and satisfaction and market acceptance of our platform generally.
 If our efforts to sell additional solutions to our customers are not successful, our business and growth prospects may suffer.
 Additionally, our future revenue depends in part on our ability to turn our pipeline customers into actual customers.
 Pipeline customers may fail to accept our offerings, choose our competitors' offerings, or otherwise not turn into customers.
 If we are not able to turn pipeline or other prospective customers into customers, or customers that provide significant revenues, our business and growth prospects could be adversely affected.